Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 END

-For SLS, the final deformation of the composite structure must be calculated under the characteristic combination of actions 𝐸k by superimposing:
+For SLS, the final deformation of the composite structure must be calculated under combination of actions 𝐸k by superimposing:

 • Short-term deformation from the difference between characteristic combination 𝐸k and quasi-permanent combination 𝐸q,per, calculated with moduli 𝐸conc, 𝐸tim, and slip modulus 𝐾ser.